Kabir Suman: Digital songs

-Present Status
+Present status

 Although he has not recorded any studio album since 2012 (actually his last recording in a professional recording studio occurred in 2008, since when he has recorded his studio albums entirely at his home), he has recently recorded two soundtrack albums in 2014 and 2016.
 He is continuing live performance on various stages in Kolkata and various towns in West Bengal as of 2017.
 He also sometimes performs live in some cities outside West Bengal, including both Indian and foreign cities, even outside of Asia.
 He also teaches songs in his house on weekends.
 Despite not being completely physically fit due to some nerve problems, he still performs a three-hour solo live performance, playing electronic keyboard (now simply an acoustic piano).
 Until recently, he played the guitar.
 He also sometimes plays melodica and harmonica at his concerts.
 Since 2013, he took some additional musicians in his concerts for playing additional acoustic guitar and electronic percussion/tabla.

 Political activities

 Suman was a journalist in Nicaragua during the Sandinista revolution and wrote Mukto Nicaragua (Liberated Nicaragua) on his experiences.
 During the 2002 Gujarat riots, he composed songs in protest against fundamentalism.
 He is also noted for his strong declamations against political opponents in public.
-Since 2006, when Suman was involved in the land struggle in Nandigram, he started aligning himself to All India Trinamool Congress (AITC) led by Mamata Banerjee.
+Since 2006, when Suman was involved in the land struggle in Nandigram, he started aligning himself to Trinamool Congress.
 His songs on the Nandigram land issues have been released on two albums, Nandigram and Pratirodh.
 Suman participated in the Singur agitation & other TMC party programmes on a regular basis.

-The Trinamoool Congress nominated him for the 2009 general election from Jadavpur constituency in Kolkata, West Bengal, and won the election, defeating his nearest rival, Sujan Chakraborty of the Communist Party of India (Marxist) (CPI(M)) by 54,000 votes (by a 10% margin).
+The TMC nominated him for the 2009 general election from Jadavpur constituency in West Bengal, and won the election, defeating his nearest rival, Sujan Chakraborty of the CPI(M).

-In November 2009, Suman had a dispute with the Trinamool Congress.
+In November 2009, Suman had a dispute with the TMC.
 He complained that the local leaders of the party were not allowing him to work, and his views were not taken seriously in the party.
 However, the issue was resolved amicably in a series of closed door meetings.

 Suman has also been vocal in his support for the movement of tribals in Lalgarh, and has composed an album called Chhatradharer Gaan in support of the mass movement, going against the wishes of the party.
 Going against the party position, he has also expressed his protests against "Operation Green Hunt", the Indian Government's military operation where the Naxalites have some influence.

 Suman, at the end of March 2010, claimed that he is going to leave Trinamool Congress and also his membership of the Parliament.
 On the request of Mahasweta Devi he postponed his resignation for seven days.
-Within a few days, however, he made a U-turn and declared on 7 April that he does not want to resign to prevent embarrassing the party further.
-Currently he conveys his political opinions through his own website.
+Within a few days, however, he made a U-turn and declared on 7 April that he does not want to resign, to prevent embarrassing the party further.
+Currently, he conveys his political opinions through his own website.